zbyszekwicher/python-dangerous-dungeon-game/README.md

 A multi-file, text-based Dungeon Crawler/RPG developed in Python for the Command-Line Interface.
-This project make use of the game logic, and file persistence to save highscores.